SaschaWillems/ModernVkTriangle/README.md

 * [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) - Single file loader for the obj 3D format.
 * [dds-ktx](https://github.com/septag/dds-ktx) - Portable single header library for loading images from KTX files.
 This will be used for loading textures.
 The official alternative would be [KTX-Software](https://github.com/KhronosGroup/KTX-Software), but it's a large dependency.

 > **Note:** None of these are required to work with Vulkan.
-They making working with Vulkan easier though and some like VMA and Volk are widely used.
+They make working with Vulkan easier though and some like VMA and Volk are widely used.

 ## Programming language

-We'll use C++ 20, mostly it's designated initializers.
+We'll use C++ 20, mostly for it's designated initializers.
 They help with Vulkan's verbosity and improve code readability.
-Aside from that we won't be using any modern language features and also work with the C Vulkan headers instead of the [C++](https://github.com/KhronosGroup/Vulkan-Hpp) ones.
+Other than that we won't be using any modern language features and also work with the C Vulkan headers instead of the [C++](https://github.com/KhronosGroup/Vulkan-Hpp) ones.
 Aside from personal preferences this is done to make this tutorial as approachable as possible, even for people that don't work with C++.

 ## Shading language